Make It Snappy: Synopsis

 The show has been described as a "collation of froth".

 Some material was reused from an earlier Shubert show The Midnight Rounders.

 Eddie Cantor played a classic comedy sketch of "Max, the Tailor", a small man having to deal with an unreasonable customer who wanted a belt in the back – and in the end got a different type of belt from the one he expected.
 Cantor did other sketches as a taxi driver and a very timid police academy candidate.

 Cantor premiered the song The Sheik of Araby, lyrics by Harry B. Smith and Francis Wheeler, music by Ted Snyder.

 This also became a major hit.

 The Eight Blue Devils put on a tumbling act.

 Act 2 opened with "Princess Beautiful (A Cleveland Bronner Ballet)".

 Ballet had been expected in all shows in the 1916–17 season, but by 1922 they were considered outdated.

 The show included various chorus spectacles.
-In one the girls were all costumed as pink roses.
+In one the women were all costumed as pink roses.

-The girls used the runway to toss ice cream bricks to the audience in the orchestra seats.
+Chorus members used the runway to toss ice cream bricks to the audience in the orchestra seats.

 Reception

 The revue had a respectable run.

 It closed in July, as even the most popular New York shows did in the days before air conditioning.

 The New York Sun said of Cantor's performance that "Al Jolson now has a rival".
+Both Robert Benchley, writing in Life, and Dorothy Parker, writing in Ainslee's, claimed that Make It Snappy prompted a significant improvement in their opinions of Cantor as an entertainer.